rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 Core to accessing these programs are *learning costs* related to discovering the existence and potential value of these programs, understanding eligibility requirements and policy details, and understanding application requirements and processes.
 In addition, such programs may impose *compliance costs* associated with organizing and sharing required documents, managing information, and communicating with program staff.
 Finally, there are *psychological costs* associated with having one's life analyzed, being made to work through an arcane process, and having low agency over one's well-being.

+**Note**: This report assumes a good-faith origin of burdens -- we focus solely on burdens that arise from the basic logistics of administering programs meant to reach people in need.
+It is often the case that burdens are intentionally constructed to exclude individuals.
+Some of the strategies outlined in this report can just as well be applied (intentionally or unintentionally) to make access to services *more* difficult for people.
+It is the responsibility of policymakers and administrators to continue to center expansion of access to services in the course of their work.